School of Medicine

 Clinical Associate Professor, Psychiatry and Behavioral Sciences

 BioDr.
-Amer Raheemullah, MD, is Clinical Assistant Professor at Stanford University in the Psychiatry and Behavioral Sciences Department.
-He specializes in the treatment of addiction, has published chapters and peer-reviewed articles in this area, and is Director of the Addiction Medicine Consult Service at Stanford Hospital.
-He is board-certified in Addiction Medicine and Internal Medicine and has a special interest in developing novel methods to increase access to addiction treatment, through criminal justice, healthcare, and tech-enabled solutions.
+Amer Raheemullah, MD, is Associate Clinical Professor of Psychiatry and Behavioral Sciences.
+He specializes in the treatment of addictive behavior, has published chapters and peer-reviewed articles in this area, and is Director of the Addiction Inpatient Medicine Service at Stanford Hospital.
+He is board-certified in Addiction Medicine and Internal Medicine.